 American Academy of Ophthalmology

 Members of the American Academy of Ophthalmology have access to 120 CME courses.
 All of these courses are online and can be completed asynchronously.
-The courses cover a variety of topics from ethics to diagnosis problems, new procedures, and case studies.
+They cover a variety of topics, from ethics to diagnosis problems, new procedures, and case studies.

 If an ophthalmologist has an interesting case or curious patient experience, they can submit the story to the academy to be included as a CME course.
 While most of the courses provide one CME, more in-depth ones can provide up to five CMEs.